+RSCM Policy #2.20, Application of the Act and Policies

-RSCM Policy C3-13.00, Section 5.1 - Mental Disorders C3-13.10, Section 5.1(1.1) - Mental Disorder Presumption C3-22.30, Compensable Consequences - Psychological Impairment
+C3-24.00, Section 135 - Mental Disorders

+C3-24.10, Section 135(2) - Mental Disorder Presumption

+C3-22.30, Compensable Consequences - Psychological Impairment

+C10-75.00, Health Care Accounts - General

+#96.21, Preliminary Determinations

+#113.10, Investigation Costs

+Practice Directive #C10-6, Preventative Health Care (Interim)

+History:

-History: This item replaces Practice Directive #C3-3, Mental Stress.
+This item replaces Practice Directive #C3-3, Mental Stress.
 Section 5.1 of the Act became effective June 30, 2002.
 An Interim Practice Directive was issued on January 2, 2013 to reflect amendments to section 5.1 of the Act made effective July 1, 2012 (Workers Compensation Amendment Act, 2011 ("Bill 14").
 This Practice Directive was amended to provide additional clarification and issued on June 21, 2013.
 On February 18, 2014, clarification was added that a single incident may establish one claim requiring adjudication under both sections 5(1) and 5.1.
 This Practice Directive was amended on May 13, 2016 to clarify that section 5.1 and the principles stated in policy Item C3-13.00 apply to mental disorder claims for workers covered by GECA.
-On May 18, 2018, an Interim Practice Directive was issued to reflect amendments to section 5.1(1.1) of the Act, made effective on May 17, 2018 This Practice Directive was amended on July 23, 2018 to provide guidance on the adjudication of claims for a mental disorder where the presumption in section 5.1(1.1)
+On May 18, 2018, an Interim Practice Directive was issued to reflect amendments to section 5.1(1.1) of the Act, made effective on May 17, 2018 This Practice Directive was amended on July 23, 2018 to provide guidance on the adjudication of claims for a mental disorder where the presumption in section 5.1(1.1)applies.
+The amended Practice Directive also incorporated policy changes to the definition of a traumatic event and how evidence of a traumatic event and significant stressor is assessed.
+In addition, the Practice Directive was amended to reorganize the content.
+On May 21, 2019, this Practice Directive was amended to incorporate changes to the Mental Disorder Presumption Regulation that came into effect on April 16, 2019.
+The regulatory amendment added three eligible occupations covered by the mental disorder presumption: emergency response dispatcher, health care assistant and nurse.
+In addition, the Practice